carolynholzman/analysis/is-google-cracking-down-on-listicles/index.md

 On the other, (un)Helpful Content, which to many is still a black box.

-Our assumptions combine into a toxic cocktail.
-Deep beliefs that TOC could not possibly behave differently than it has historically and couple that with a literal interpretation of Helpful Content to be content that is written to be helpful.
+Our assumptions about each combine into a toxic cocktail.
+Deep beliefs that TOC could not possibly behave differently than it has historically coupled that with a literal interpretation of Helpful Content to be content that is written to be helpful has brought havoc to the SERPs.

 It's not your fault.

-Truthfully, we do NOT know the real nature of listicles in SERPS because the game is tilted.
+Truthfully, we do NOT yet know the real nature of listicles in SERPS because the game is tilted.
 We can’t separate the SERP effects of the power of the true power of a listicle if its very html structure gives short term thrills and long term pain.

 I wonder what might happen if if we let the semantic HTML of headers do the talking.

 Perhaps content structure using headers without these TOC links will continue to be cited by LLMs without risking a false classification of duplicate content by the Helpful Content System.

-Being able to identify the mechanism responsible for content for businesses of any size getting squeezed out of search results is priceless.
+Being able to identify the mechanism responsible for the site content of any business size getting squeezed out of search results is priceless.

 Recognizing a system designed to insist that the canonical is *just a suggestion* on anything is our first progressive step to stem the tide.

+More to come.
+F

-You can find me on [Linkedin](https://www.linkedin.com/in/carolynholzman/).
+You can follow/find me on [Linkedin](https://www.linkedin.com/in/carolynholzman/).
 You can email using my first name  @vizzex.ai
-Go here to get set up to be notified of the [Really Helpful Listicle wordpress plugin](https://reallyhelpfullisticles.com/)
+Go here to be first notified of the [Really Helpful Listicle wordpress plugin](https://reallyhelpfullisticles.com/)

 Catch every episode of [Confessions of An SEO](https://music.amazon.com/podcasts/e4c25d3a-4ca4-449d-8a6a-7f07b42c5413/confessions-of-an-seo%C2%AE) wherever you get podcasts.

 P.S.
-For those who like myself can't help themselves from checking everything, the irony is **NOT** lost on me that Github has #anchors baked into its system.
+For those like myself who can't help themselves from checking everything, the irony is **NOT** lost on me that Github has #anchors baked into its system.
 Not my choice, but my responsibility, right Google?
 Hmmm, maybe this page is my next test!

 [image1]: images/image1.png